The Historic Park Inn: A Look Inside

 Draftsman Lounge in the Historic Park Inn

-The Draftsman Lounge, named with a nod to Frank Lloyd Wright, located in the Historic Park Inn’s lower level, features various stunning appetizers.
-While they offer a complete pub-style menu, where most selections are under $20, we sampled some of their tasty appetizers before heading to dinner.
+The Draftsman Lounge, named with a nod to Frank Lloyd Wright, located in the basement of the Historic Park Inn Hotel, features various stunning appetizers.
+While they offer a complete pub-style menu, where most selections are under $20, we sampled some of their tasty appetizers and domestic brews before dinner.

 Charcuterie Board at the Draftsman Lounge inside the Historic Park Inn in Mason City, Iowa